The Promotion Gap

 How Dr. Ceruto Approaches Leadership Development

-The diagnostic phase maps which social cognition networks are underactivated — whether the presenting challenge involves mirror neuron suppression from accumulated authority, anterior insula undercalibration affecting empathic accuracy, or temporoparietal junction deficits limiting perspective-taking capacity.
+The assessment phase maps which social cognition networks are underactivated — whether the presenting challenge involves mirror neuron suppression from accumulated authority, anterior insula undercalibration affecting empathic accuracy, or temporoparietal junction deficits limiting perspective-taking capacity.
 Each of these represents a distinct neural architecture requiring a distinct intervention approach.

 Through the NeuroSync(TM) program for focused leadership circuit development or the NeuroConcierge(TM) program for comprehensive embedded partnership across all dimensions of professional leadership, Dr. Ceruto produces the kind of change that behavioral approaches attempt but cannot deliver.
 The result is not a leader who has memorized active listening techniques.
 It is a leader whose brain has been architecturally reconfigured to process social information with the precision and speed that the Financial District demands.